 Compliance with the laws of the United States of America, the State of Missouri and St. Louis County is mandatory.
 This includes adherance to the Non-Discrimination Policy of Washington University in St. Louis.

 At Tyson, we aim to foster a collegial, professional, productive, yet casual environment.
-To achieve this goal, we ask that members of the Tyson research community, you are expected to be polite, responsible, and punctual, and to contribute meaningfully to the station at large.
+To achieve this goal, we ask that members of the Tyson community are polite, responsible, and punctual, and that they contribute meaningfully to the station at large.
 Ecological research is an unusual field in that our work environment is casual, but also professional.
-You are expected to keep professionalism in mind as a member of the community.
-Please recognize that every research team is unique and everyone’s work will look different based on daily agenda.
-You need not concern yourselves with the work habits of other teams.
+Always keep professionalism in mind.
+And please recognize that every research team is unique and everyone’s work will look different based upon daily agendas.

 It is safe to assume that within the Tyson summer community there will be a wide variety of ages, ethnicities, socio-economic backgrounds, gender identifications, and religious or non-religious belief systems.
 While some differences can be obvious, other types of differences may not be easily seen.
 And some individuals may not feel comfortable sharing that they are different from the majority.
 In order to foster an inclusive work environment, each of you has an individual responsibility to conduct yourselves in a manner that is respectful of your coworkers, and also to take steps to address any cultural insensitivity that you witness or hear about.
 You may speak directly with Kim Medley or Susan Flowers about concerns or use the anonymous comment boxes located in both Headquarters bathrooms.